MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-antivirus.md

 ms.topic: article
 ---

-# Antivirus exclusions that relate to Operations Manager 2019, 2022, and later
+# Recommendations for antivirus exclusions that relate to Operations Manager 2019 and later

 ::: moniker range=">= sc-om-1801 <= sc-om-1807"